mirror of

 pip install esphomeyaml

-Alternatively, theres also a docker image available for easy
+Alternatively, there’s also a docker image available for easy

 installation (the docker hub image is only available for amd64 right now, if you have